Skip to content Skip to footer

 There were three of us working on the L'Express side: our CTO, Olivier Lajeunesse, Marketing Director Emilie Ruaux and me as Product Director and operational pilot for this project as the one who knew Ocari best.
 None of our developers worked on the project during the 2022 set-up year, but we brought them back in near the end for the handover between code.store and us.

-We were accompanied by Virginie Clève to manage SEO challenges, something that proved very valuable given that she had worked on a migration before and knew the subtleties of the pages delivered by Arc.
+We were accompanied by Virginie Clève to manage challenges, something that proved very valuable given that she had worked on a migration before and knew the subtleties of the pages delivered by Arc.
 In particular, there were parts of our content that needed to be reworked to be adequately optimized for SEO…

 Arc XP: a look behind-the-scenes as l'Express changes CMS